Norwegian Wood

 they had the last time.
 When she was not playing with the narrow

-silver bracelet on her left wrist, she would be rubbing at the corners of
+silver bracelet on her left wrist, she would be rubbing at the

 her eyes with the tip of her little finger.